qinyaoTAT/PSVF/README.md

 Python Static Value-Flow Analysis Framework

 Advantage:
-- Based on Value-Flow graph
+- based on value-flow graph
-- Supports data flow across files
-- Pure python implementation
+- supports inter-procedural/inter-file analysis
-- Super Fast (10w+ lines / 1 minute)
+- super fast (20w+ lines / 1 minute)

 ## Overview

-PSVF is a tool designed to find Data-Flow security issues in Python code.
+PSVF is a tool designed to find data-flow security issues in python code.
 The main principle is to build a value flow graph based on python bytecode, and then analyze the graph.

 Example errors graph: source/sink points are marked in red.